-Most of the literature in urban studies about cultural infrastructures has its primary concern with practices of informality, appropriation of and temporary interventions in urban spaces.
-I argue in this paper that more attention should be paid to questions of organization and strategy that open new ways for instituting public practices.
+Thang University Most of the literature in urban studies about cultural infrastructures has its primary concern with practices of informality, appropriation of and temporary interventions in a largue in this paper that the argue in this paper that more attention should be paid to questions of organization and strategy that open new ways for instituting public practices.
 I focus in this paper on SALT and DEPO, two cultural organisations from Istanbul operating with the absence of public funding, and I argue they institute new public practices by blurring boundaries between public and private.
 Through the case study methodology, I combined several qualitative methods of data collection to draw the relevant observations and conclusions.
 Analysing empirical data on selected organisations, my findings indicate that selected cultural organisations blur the boundaries between public and private in two ways: 1) establishing certain distance from private funders; and 2) building trans-local networks.